Published in: Security Magazine, March 2012 issue.

 Integration of multifaceted security systems can be a serious challenge.
 Using cameras, call boxes, mass notification systems, and access control readers together is a difficult but increasingly common goal.
 Many products on the market provide partially integrated solutions, but with some limitations and added complexities.

 Like many locations around the country, Parkland Hospital in Dallas wanted to find a solution that integrated well with existing security systems as well as future installations.
 Additionally, it wanted to find a system that could cover access control, mass notification and basic emergency communication.

-Dan Birbeck, lieutenant with the Dallas County Hospital District Police Department, is the liaison for the Parkland Hospital replacement team installing Parkland’s new access gates, mass notification system and security features.
+Dan Birbeck, a lieutenant with the Dallas County Hospital District Police Department, is the liaison for the Parkland Hospital replacement team installing Parkland’s new access gates, mass notification system, and security features.
 He was charged with finding the best integration option for Parkland.

 “Parkland is adding a 2-million-square-foot hospital replacement,” Birbeck said.
 “It is the largest hospital replacement in the country.
 Extensive research was done to find the best emergency communication solution for the replacement.
 We researched a lot of different companies to find the one that integrated best with all of our systems.”

 We’ve experienced a ton of improved efficiencies and response times due to the installation.
 Our customer service response has improved dramatically.
 They integrate with all of our other systems, and without them, it would be hard for us to manage what we do.
 It makes our job and having contact with the public that much easier.